udoprog/async-fuse/README.md

 ```

 For some types it might be easier to fuse the value on the heap.
 To make
-this easier, we provide the [Heap] type.
+this easier, we provide the [Fuse::pin] constructor which provides a fused
+value which is pinned on the heap.

-As a result, the above example looks pretty similar.
+As a result, it looks pretty similar to the above example.

 > This is available as the `heap_ticker` example:
 > ```sh